-Discovery now incorporates data from the National Register of Archives (NRA), Directory of Archives (ARCHON), Access to Archives (A2A) and the Manorial Documents Register (MDR) and replaces them.
+Discovery is a portal to archival collections held within the UK and to many collections held internationally relating to the UK.
+It incorporates data from the National Register of Archives (NRA), Directory of Archives (ARCHON), Access to Archives (A2A) and the Manorial Documents Register (MDR), and replaces them.

-We will be working with archives to develop new and improved ways in which they can share their records information with us, and discuss strategies to ensure that Discovery is the most comprehensive resource possible.
-While we build these tools, we will continue to update the information held within Discovery and make new content available within the constraints of continuing technical development.
+We want to work with archives to develop new and improved ways in which they can share their records information with us, and discuss strategies to ensure that Discovery is the most comprehensive resource possible.

 Manorial Documents Register in Discovery